 Gillette Children’s Specialty Healthcare offers comprehensive evaluations, treatments and services for people who have complex movement disorders.
-As one of the nation’s Best Children’s Hospitals in pediatric neurology, neurosurgery and orthopedics, and with one of the nation’s largest teams of pediatric rehabilitation medicine specialists, we offer an exceptional level of care.
+As a regional leader in neurology, neurosurgery and rehabilitation medicine, and as one of the nation’s Best Children’s Hospitals in pediatric orthopedics we offer an exceptional level of care.

 Because movement disorders can have several causes, our Complex Movement Disorder Clinic includes an interdisciplinary team of specialists who work together to provide expert diagnoses and customized treatment plans.
 Our goal is to help patients achieve their highest possible levels of independence, comfort and happiness in a family-centered environment.

 - Gillette is a regional leader in pediatric neurology and neurosurgery.